 Many potential defenses to embezzlement exist, some of which are fact-based and some of which are law-based.
 Some of the most effective and commonly used include:

 - You were the victim of identity theft and the guilty party is someone else

 - Flawed company accounting practices are to blame, and no embezzlement actually occurred

 White collar crimes lawyer

 Prosecutions for Internet fraud are fraught with peril.
 If your case is complex, the prosecution is likely to employ expert witnesses that you will have to either discredit or refute.
 Attempting to represent yourself or hiring the wrong attorney could turn a false accusation into a false conviction.
-Houston criminal lawyer Mario Madrid is a board certified specialist in Texas criminal law with the courage and experience to aggressively confront the criminal justice system on behalf of the falsely accused.
+Houston criminal lawyer Mario Madrid is a Board Certified Texas Board of Legal Specialization in Criminal Law with the courage and experience to aggressively confront the criminal justice system on behalf of the falsely accused.
 If you have been accused of a computer crime, call Madrid Law, PLLC at 713-877-9400 for a free initial consultation.